fwojcik/smhasher3/hashes/README.latersteps.md

 Idiom](https://isocpp.org/wiki/faq/ctors#named-parameter-idiom), but I'm not sure that will produce an acceptably readable result.
 We shall see.

-Most of those are self-explanatory and/or covered in more detail elsewhere in these READMEs.
+Most of those fields are self-explanatory and/or covered in more detail elsewhere in these READMEs.
 The verification codes and flags are covered next.

 Hash verification codes
 -----------------------